The Era of Militant Nationalism in India

 - Education and intellectual development– education played an important role and increased awareness of social and cultural activities.

-- Impact of the press- Press played an important role in the spread of militant Nationalism in India and it spread the thought of militant in various ways.
+- Impact of the press- The press played an important role in the spread of militant Nationalism in India and it spread the thought of militant in various ways.

 - Japan after 1868 emerged as an industrial power and opened the eyes of Indians that economic progress was possible even in an Asian country without any help from an external country.